-During this period, I believe SONI will be uniquely placed in the Northern Ireland energy sector to work closely with key partners to progress the considerations of what is needed to deliver the ambitious net zero targets and, drive forward a tailored approach to the planning and operation of the energy system.
+During this period, I believe SONI will be uniquely placed in the Northern Ireland energy sector to lead considerations of what is needed to deliver the ambition net zero targets and, drive forward a tailored approach to the planning and operation of the energy system.
 This includes our relationship with EirGrid, our counterpart in Ireland, as System Operators and Market Operators to support the functioning of the All-Island Single Electricity Market.

-Our Strategy 2025-2031 sets out how we intend to play our part in a transformative whole energy system, coupled with a whole society effort, to meet Northern Ireland's renewable energy and net zero ambitions and realise the potential of a cleaner, affordable, more secure energy future for us throughout this process and in particular those who provided responses to our consultation.
-We have taken on board the feedback received in finalising our strategy.
+Our draft Strategy 2025-2031 sets out how we intend to play our part in a transformative whole energy system, coupled with a whole society effort, to meet Northern Ireland's renewable energy and net zero ambitions and realise the potential of a cleaner, affordable, more secure energy future for everyone.

 We know we can't do this by ourselves.
-With five years until 2030, our new multi-year Strategy is a vital opportunity to engage meaningfully with partners to align on a compelling vision for the future, the strategic investment priorities required to get us there and how we accelerate the delivery of this collective vision together.
+With less than six years until 2030, our new multi-year draft Strategy is a vital opportunity to engage meaningfully with partners to align on a compelling vision for the future, the strategic investment priorities required to get us there and how we accelerate the delivery of this collective vision together.

-This Strategy, developed in collaboration with our key partners and after an extensive programme of engagement, sets out our mission, values and strategic delivery objectives.
+This draft Strategy, developed in collaboration with our key partners and after an extensive programme of engagement, sets out our mission, values and strategic delivery objectives.
 It provides a strategic framework to drive the development and delivery of our detailed multi-year Business Plan with purpose, ambition and integrity.
-We sincerely thank everyone who has engaged with de Carple